 - Grew US organic attendances well above its prior peak and weathered the external shock of the low-carb craze

-- Acquired fourteen Weight Watchers franchise operations, increasing the company owned share of the US business from 40% to approximately 83% based on attendances at Weight Watchers meetings
+- Acquired almost all Weight Watchers franchise operations, increasing the company owned share of the US business from 40% to over 90%

 - Significantly grew international membership revenues outside the traditional Anglo-markets of the US and UK